 I am kicking off the list with the #1 podcast hosting platform on the market, Buzzsprout.

-There are a lot of factors that lead to them becoming the absolute best podcast hosting platforms.
+There are a lot of factors that lead to them becoming the absolute best podcast hosting platform.
 One primary reason is that they offer a completely free plan with unlimited team member accounts.

 They have been in the podcast hosting market since 2009, and over the decade, they have gained the trust of 100,000 podcasters.